It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

 What’s probably the most important thing to know about a riding mower is how much does it cut from the lawn.

-Well, to answer that question, both have one to four inches cutting height that you can adjust in increments, and a cutting width of forty-two inches that fits their small sizes nicely.
+Well, to answer that question, both have four inches of cutting height that you can adjust in increments and a cutting width of forty-two inches that fits their small sizes nicely.